ornl-ssd/python-dev-env/_episodes/01-ipython.md

 > Besides Python objects and keywords, tab completion also works on file and
 > directory names.
 {: .callout}

-IPython distinguishes commands from Python objects using the `%` symbol.
-So `%run` means run the Python program supplied as an argument.
-IPython calls these _magic_ commands and provides many different commands.
-To see a list of the available commands, use `%lsmagic`.

 > ## %automagic
 >